Popa Taung Kalat

 Mount Popa was frequently visited by the fast-runner Byatta.
 This fabulous man was in the service of the mighty Bagan king Anawrahta (1044 – 1077).
-Byatta was running to Mount Popa and back to Bagan (50 kilometres!) some 10 times per day in order to supply the king with fresh, fragrant flowers.
+Byatta was running to Mount Popa and back to Bagan (50 kilometers!) some 10 times per day in order to supply the king with fresh, fragrant flowers.

 Byatta and Me Wunna fell in love and they had two sons.

 When Anawrahta learned about the affair of Byatta, poor Byatta was executed.
-Me Wunna died of broken heart.
+Me Wunna died of a broken heart.

 Both Me Wunna and Byatta are some of the most powerful nats now and they live in Taung Kalat.

 Sons of this pair were living in the wild after the death of their parents.
 Their lives were tragic as well – they were executed for their neglect in the construction of the pagoda.
 The spirits of brothers are nats as well, they live elsewhere.

 Taung Kalat turned into an important pilgrimage site for Burmese coming to worship nats.
 Monks still live here.

 Especially many people come here to the full moon at Nayon, at the end of May/beginning of June, and in Nadaw – the end of November / beginning of December.

 At the base of the cliff are several villages.
 Statues of 37 Mahagiri Nats stand at the foot of the cliff and through an ornate building starts the stairway to the top of the mountain.